Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Server Admin, Scaling/__ Webhosting/Webhosting Control Panels/Control Panel - CloudPanel/CloudPanel - SSL Renew Annually.md

   #}
 ```

+IF you dont plan to have www redirect to non-www on the webpage, then www will need to be https protected too:
 3. Add **www server_name** to the Web and PHP :8080 server blocks (so 80/443 block AND 8080 block) for every domain:
 ```
 server_name www.therunner.app therunner.app www1.therunner.app;